SilverTick/Python/Beginner Python Cheatsheet/readme.md

 ---

 __1 - Getting Data In__
-- How to import data from a file (CSV, Excel or JSON) using pandas
+- How to import data from a file (CSV, Excel or JSON)
-- Connecting to servers (MSSQL) using pandas
+- Connecting to servers such as MSSQL
+- Importing/scraping data from the web (datareader/BeautifulSoup)
+- Importing data from APIs